Vicki Origin : Earth-25th Century

 Vicki Pallister (played by Maureen O’Brien), met the First Doctor in The Rescue – 1965.

-Like Susan before her, Vicki was a remarkably academically bright girl, who was schooled in the 25th Century – and was technologically very savvy.
-Immediately, this caused tension between Vicki and Barbara (the Doctor’s other companion) – being a learned 20th Century school teacher.
+Like Susan before, Vicki was a remarkably academically bright girl, who was schooled in the 25th Century – and was technologically savvy.
+Immediately, this caused tension between Vicki and Barbara (the Doctor’s other companion), with Barbara being a learned 20th Century school teacher.
 As Vicki had something of an advantage over Barbara, on post 1960’s – Earth history.

-On top of this, Barbara had also killed Vicki’s alien pet lizard with a flare gun in The Rescue – 1965; believing it to be a dangerous, wild animal.
+On top of this, Barbara had also accidentally killed Vicki’s alien pet lizard with a flare gun in The Rescue – 1965; believing it to be dangerous.

 They bickered frequently, as Vicki seemed to enjoy teasing Barbara about her superior schooling and knowledge; with all of the technological and social advancements – which had taken place; since the 20th centiry.

-Vicki eventually became close to new companion Steven Taylor, (following Ian and Barbara’s departure) and acted, as Steven’s moral outlook – to her new impestious and headstrong young male counterpart.
+Vicki eventually became close to new companion Steven Taylor, following Ian and Barbara’s departure.
+Vicki acted, as Steven’s moral outlook – to her new impestious and headstrong young male counterpart.

 In The Myth Makers – 1965, the Tardis travelled to the city of Troy on Earth; during the Trojan War.
 Vicki fell in love with a Trojan Prince; named Trollias and left the Doctor, staying behind; as the Tardis left.

 Like Susan before, Vicki was a ready-made replacement for the role of Doctor’s Granddaughter.
 And like Susan, Vicki didn’t receive much meaningful characterisation – or screentime.
 After a season and half, actress Maureen O’ Brien decided to leave the show.

 Steven had been in the Earth Military (of an undefined future), flying space missions but had crashed on the planet Mechanos.
-Captured and kept in solitiude for 2 years, Steven had not seen (or interacted) with another human being; only kept sane by a toy robot panda, nicknaming it ‘Hi-Fi’.
+Captured and kept in solitiude for 2 years, Steven had not seen (or interacted) with another human being; only kept sane by a toy robot panda, nicknamed ‘Hi-Fi’.